dougeby/IntuneDocs/intune/request-and-provide-remote-assistance-for-windows-pcs-in-microsoft-intune.md

 # required metadata

 title: Request and provide remote assistance for Windows PCs
+titlesuffix: Microsoft Intune
-description: Describes end-user and IT admin steps for providing remote assistance for Windows desktops that are being managed as PCs and for remotely starting a PC.
+description: Describes end-user and IT admin steps needed for remote assistance for Windows desktops that are being managed as PCs, and steps for remotely starting a PC.
 keywords:
-author: nathbarn
+author: dougeby
-ms.author: nathbarn
+ms.author: dougeby
-manager: angrobe
+manager: dougeby
-ms.date: 12/15/2016
+ms.date: 01/01/2018
 ms.topic: article
 ms.prod:
 ms.service: microsoft-intune